Borderline women, and men who love them.

 body and face you've ever had the pleasure of being with--which makes

-the notion of walking away, inconceivable.
-This woman's physical beauty
+the notion of walking away from her, inconceivable.
+This woman's physical

-alone, can heighten your sexual enthusiasm and erotic responses, to
+beauty alone, can heighten your sexual enthusiasm and erotic responses,

-where you fear you'll never be able to replicate these intense
+to where you fear you'll never be able to replicate these

 but there's often a deeper issue; for the first time, you may have